BlackBerry World: Milestones

 At the beginning of 2011, 16,000 apps were available on BlackBerry App World.
 A year later, the app store passed 60,000 apps (January 2012), and a month later 70,000 apps (February 2012).
 At BlackBerry Jam in September 2012, RIM announced that App World had more than 105,000 apps.

 In May 2013, at the Blackberry Live Conference, BlackBerry announced that over 120,000 apps for BlackBerry 10 were available to download from BlackBerry World.

 Application verification was done for BlackBerry World apps about content and quality before is agreed to launch.
 About 85 percent of the verification was done in Denpasar, Bali, Indonesia.

 Pricing and availability

 Research In Motion (RIM) announced that the store would initially be available in the United Kingdom, Canada, and the United States.
-As of March 2013, BlackBerry World was available in 170 markets, and supporteds 23 currencies and 33 languages.
+As of March 2013, BlackBerry World was available in 170 markets, and supported 23 currencies and 33 languages.
 Over 6 million applications were downloaded daily, with an aggregate of over 4 billion downloads to-date.

 As of August 2020, BlackBerry World was available in 171 countries and territories.

 Applications were both free and paid; from $0.99, to $599.99 USD in the U.S.

 The store was available for the following BlackBerry devices that are updated to BlackBerry OS version 4.5.0 or higher: